win.gg

 About Conn Mc Gillion

-Conn Mc Gillion is a freelance editor and iGaming content specialist with experience across online casino and sweepstakes platforms.
+Conn Mc Gillion is an editor and iGaming content specialist with experience across online casino & sweepstakes platforms.
 He has worked on US facing gambling and promotional content, focusing on clarity, compliance, and user-focused optimisation.
 Conn’s editorial approach prioritises transparency, accurate promotional breakdowns, and responsible play guidance.

 View full profile